mrolli/myitjournal/docs/index.md

 # Home

-On these pages you will find instruction, execercises and references/solutions.
-Its intended usage is to teach our learners.
-Courses are where students follow instructions.
-These pages themselves link to guides, which are setup by topic and serve as some sort of a refrence.
+On these pages you will find instructions, excercises, cheatsheets, refrences, and tutorials.
+Originally the material was meant to teach our apprectices in house a starting point on their quest to obtain new skills and learn new stuff.

+Courses are more work instrustions for learners of new stuff to guide them to a goal.
+These link over to the guides - call them memorandums on my journey on a lot of webpages where I gather snips and lines that are worth to be kept and remembered - that are organized by topic.

+Meanwhile this technical documentaiton might morph towards my personal omnium-gatherum while still trying to be useful for our young learners.
+Therefore it is and will always be in a flux.

 !!! success "Have Fun!"
-    Now start with a course that interests you or you were told to work on.
+    Now start with whatever interests you the most.

 Below follows the default index.md of a mkdocs installation as a quickref.